Georgian grammar: Version marker

 Right after the nominal marker can come a "version" marker.
 Phonologically, version markers consist of any one of the vowels except for /o/.
 Version markers are semantically diverse.
 They can add either an unpredictable lexical meaning to the verb, or a functional meaning including causativity, passive voice, subjective version, objective version and locative version.
 For example, while v-ts'er means "I write it", v-u-ts'er means "I write it to him/her" (objective version), v-a-ts'er means "I write it on him/her" (locative version), and v-i-ts'er means "I write it (for myself)" (subjective version).

 Verb root

 The length of the verb root typically ranges from one to seven phonemes, with the longest root consisting of 15.
 Some consist of consonants only.
 The common root of the verbs meaning 'open', 'receive', 'take', and 'take a picture' is -gh-.
 "Lexical derivation" (or "word formation") is accomplished through the use of preverbs, version markers, and thematic suffixes.
-Some derivations of -gh- are seen in the sentences mi-v-i-gh-e ts'erili, 'I received the letter' and ga-a-gh-eb k'ars, 'you will open the door' (derivational affixes are bolded).
+Some derivations of -gh- are seen in the sentence mi-v-i-gh-e ts'erili, 'I received the letter' and ga-a-gh-eb k'ars, 'you will open the door' (derivational affixes are bolded).